Meeting of Nonprofit Board of Directors

 Board members can request information and reports from staff (such as another copy of the budget or last month’s client statistics report).

-They must stop short of directing staff work by asking for reports that are not already prepared or asking them to perform tasks without the Executive Director’s knowledge and approval.
+Board members should never direct staff work by asking for reports that are not already prepared or asking them to perform tasks without the Executive Director’s knowledge and approval.

 As with so many other relational aspects of nonprofit leadership, it takes thoughtful consideration of how you want your staff to interact with the Board and vice versa.
 When done well, the staff /board relationship is respectful and productive.